Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

 Be sure the mask or nasal prongs

 fit you properly.
-Air should not leak around the mask.
+Air shouldn't leak around the mask.

 humidifier or a corticosteroid nasal spray medicine to reduce nasal irritation

-You may want to talk to your doctor about trying a
+You may want to talk to your doctor about trying other types of CPAP machines.

-CPAP machine that will start with a low air pressure and slowly increase the
+One type of machine will start with a low air pressure and slowly increase the

 air pressure as you fall asleep.
 This kind of machine can help reduce